DotCamp/ultimate-blocks-legacy/readme.txt

 **11. Testimonial Block**
 Nice, simple testimonial box with option to add image, name, role of the testimonial author.

+**12. Table of Contents**
+Generate a table of contents from your headings.

+**13. Progress Bar**
+Add Cirle/Line Progress bar with this blocks.
+Comes with options to change thickness, color.

+**14. Star Rating**
+Add Star ratings in your posts/pages.
+You can customize size, color, numbers of stars.

 We are continuously working on new blocks.
 If you have any block ideas, let us know.
 We are on [Twitter](https://twitter.com/Ultimate_Blocks).